nemesissoft/Nemesis.TextParsers/Specification.md

 2. Collections - Generic realizations of following types are supported: ```IEnumerable<>, ICollection<>, IList<>, List<>, IReadOnlyCollection<>, IReadOnlyList<>, ReadOnlyCollection<>, ISet<>, SortedSet<>, HashSet<>, LinkedList<>, Stack<>, Queue<>, ObservableCollection<>```
 3. LeanCollection -  LeanCollection type is a discriminated union that conveniently stashes 1,2,3 or more types (for performance reasons) but they are formatted like normal collections
 4. Custom collection - in addition to that user can automatically parse his custom collection-like data structures provided that they implement ```ICollection<>``` while providing empty public constructor or implement ```IReadOnlyCollection<>``` while having public constructor that accepts ```IList<>``` realized using same generic parameters
+5. ArraySegment<> serialized in Deconstructable fashion (see below) - separated with '@', escaped with '~', bounded by curly braces ('{', '}').
+Serialized parts are (in order of occurrence): offset, count, array

 Format can be customized using settings - separately for arrays and other collections.